 Learn how to import data into Dynamics 365 Business Central, or modify existing records, using the Configuration Package.
-This blog discusses the areas in Dynamics 365 Business Central that you can use this import functionality, outlines step-by-step instructions on how to import data, and a video with instructions is included at the end of the article.
+This blog discusses the areas in Dynamics 365 Business Central that you can use this import functionality, outlines step-by-step instructions on how to import data, and includes a video with instructions at the end of the article.

 Importing Data into Dynamics 365 Business Central

-There are many situations you are likely to come across where you have a lot of data that you would like to import into the system, rather than keying it manually one record at a time.
+There are many situations you are likely to come across where you have a lot of data that you would like to import into the system, rather than keying it in manually one record at a time.

 A benefit with Dynamics 365 Business Central is that it comes with an import tool out of the box.
 The tool is called a Configuration Package, which allows you to create an import package where, once created, you will be able to import data from Excel into any table in Business Central.
 Once the configuration package is setup, you will have Excel templates that can be used again and again to import data into Business Central.

 The list below highlights some of the popular areas where the import function can be used: